Alice Milligan: Irish Republican

 Milligan's "romantic visions were of marching soldiers and green flags flying".
 What others regarded as revolutionary violence, the Fenian dynamite campaign of the 1880s, she rejected.
 In the October 1896 issue of Shan Van Vocht, she had condemned the use of dynamite methods:Those who would stoop to suggest, or organise, or carry out anything of the sort, degrade the name of their country, and in the eyes of the whole world render her less worthy of Nationhood. [...]
 Stern and terrible deeds are often done and may justly be done in such a strife as ours; but this method of bomb throwing and blowing up buildings, without aim or reason other than the mere desire for vengeance is imbecile and wrong.

 This was not the light in which she saw the 1916 Easter Rising.
 Following close upon the death of her parents and her sister Charlotte (whom she had been nursing in London), the insurrection in Dublin, and the executions and loss of Connolly, Tomas MacDonagh and others she had known, affected her deeply.
 In London she visited Casement in detention.
 They had been together in Larne in April 1914 after unionists had run German guns through the port, a feat Casement told her nationalists would have to match.
 On August 3, 1916, she was holding vigil outside Pentonville Prison and heard the applause that signalled his execution.
 Back in Dublin, she contributed plays and poems to a fund-raising campaign for Irish political prisoners.

-Milligan supported Sinn Féin in the 1918 general election (campaigning for Winifred Carney in Belfast).
+Milligan supported Sinn Féin in the 1918 general election, campaigning for the trade unionist and East Rising veteran Winifred Carney in Belfast.
 While aghast at the civil war that followed, she also sided with Éamon de Valera in rejecting the 1921 Anglo-Irish Treaty, refusing dominion status and Partition in lieu of the republic.